 It’s May!
 And we all know what May means… Mother’s Day.
 Did you think we were going to say autumn?
 No, we think May means Mothers Day.
 The chief present-buyer in the majority of households will be on the receiving end for a change.
 So we thought it was time to give you some gift ideas.
 Aren’t we nice?

 We’re going to keep this article short and sweet.
 If we give you too many options, you’ll just be confused and back where you started.
-Besides, you can always go to the Think Tasmania Index and select Markets and Shopping to browse unique Tasmanian goodies.
+Besides, you can always search Think Tasmania for shopping ideas to browse unique Tasmanian goodies.

-If a Sunday lunch is more your style, you can find inspiration in our Eat and Drink department.
-Or if Daddy wants to take Mummy away from the kids for a night of indulgence, then we have that covered in our Accommodation reviews.
+If a Sunday lunch is more your style, you can also find inspiration in the eating and drinking department.
+Or if Daddy wants to take Mummy away from the kids for a night of indulgence, then we have that covered in our accommodation reviews.